arv100kri/Cognitive-Services/Content/en-us/Speech/GetStartedJavaAndroid.md

 <!--
-NavPath: Speech API
+NavPath: Speech API/Get Started with Speech API
 LinkLabel: Get started with Speech Recognition and/or intent in Java on Android
-Url: Speech-api/documentation/Get-Started-Java-Android
+Url: Speech-api/documentation/GetStarted/Get-Started-Java-Android
 Weight: 70
 -->